 Villwock served in many capacities with Farm Bureau prior to his election as president, including vice president, District 7 director, Knox County president, State Young Farmer Committee chairman, and Feed Grains Committee chairman.
 He has served on the Farm Bill Task Force and the Farm Credit Task Force.

-At the national level, Villwock is a member of the American Farm Bureau board of directors and the National Vice President of the Farm Bureau Bank, American Agricultural Insurance Company, and AFBIS.
+At the national level, Villwock is a member of the American Farm Bureau board of directors and a member of the Executive committee.
+He is the National Vice President of the Farm Bureau Bank, American Agricultural Insurance Company, and AFBIS.
 In January 2004 he was appointed to the AFBF Trade Advisory Committee.
 In June 2003, he was elected chairman of the board of trustees of the Farm Foundation.
 He is a member of the 25 x ‘25 Ag Energy Working Group, a national task force promoting the use of renewable fuels.
 He was also a finalist in the national Young Farmer and Rancher Discussion Meet, was elected national chairman of the Young Farmer/Rancher committee and in that role served on the AFBF board of directors.

-A 1972 graduate of Purdue University with a degree in agricultural economics, Villwock served as state executive director of the Agricultural Stabilization and Conservation Service from 1989 to 1993.
+A 1972 graduate of Purdue University with a degree in agricultural economics, Villwock was appointed by President Bush to serve as state executive director of the Agricultural Stabilization and Conservation Service from 1989 to 1993.
 He also served as state agricultural liaison for U.S. Sen. Richard Lugar.
 Villwock was appointed to the national Commission on 21st Century Production Agriculture in 1997.